experimental-design/bofire/docs/domains.md

 The BoFire domain contains all information about the optimization problem.
 In general, the domain is defined by **inputs**, **outputs**, **objectives** and **constraints**.
 Numerous types of those elements are implemented in the BoFire framework.
 A brief description of the usage of domains and the individual elements is given in the following.

 A basic example of a domain consists of two continuous inputs $x_1$, $x_2$ and a continuous output $y$.
-If no objective is given, a maximization objective (TODO: link to later section...) for the output is assumed.
+If no objective is given, a maximization objective for the output is assumed.
 If no constraints are defined, an empty set of constraints is assumed.

 A continuous input can be defined using the `ContinuousInput` class, which requires the variable name and its bounds.
 Please note that unbounded and partially bounded input variables are currently not supported.
 Here, we assume $x_1, x_2 \in (0,1)$.
 ```python